haskell/ghcup-hs/docs/guide.md

 ### Cross support

-ghcup can compile and install a cross GHC for any target.
+ghcup can compile a cross GHC for any target.
 However, this requires that the build host has a complete cross toolchain and various libraries installed for the target platform.